-The school recognises that it is essential to establish positive and effective working relationships with other agencies (e.g. Early Help, Children and Families Service, Barnardo's, Police, Health, District Council, NSPCC ChildLine Schools' Service, National Youth Advocacy Service, Children's Centres etc.)
+The school recognises that it is essential to establish positive and effective working relationships with other agencies and we work closely with Early Help, Children and Families Service, Police, Health, Children's Centres etc.

 All schools and colleges should allow access for children and families service staff from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, an assessment including under section 17 or section 47.
-Consent from the parent and child (where of sufficient age and understanding) is required for assessments by the prevention service or under section 17.
+Consent from the parent and child (where of sufficient age and understanding) is required for assessments by the Early Help service or under section 17.